shred86/Ortho4XP/README.md

 2. Download the [Geospatial library wheels for Python](https://github.com/cgohlke/geospatial-wheels/releases/download/v2024.2.18/GDAL-3.8.4-cp311-cp311-win_amd64.whl).
 The link provided is specific for Python 3.11 and Windows 64-bit (X86).
 If you need a different version, they can be found [here](https://github.com/cgohlke/geospatial-wheels/releases).

-3. Install GDAL (update the path below to the location of where you downloaded the file in step 2):
+3. Install GDAL (update the path to where you downloaded the file in step 2):
 ```py -3.11 -m "/path_to_downloaded_file_in_step_2/GDAL-3.8.4-cp311-cp311-win_amd64.whl"```

 *Note: Window users should use Notepad++ or an equivalent editor to read and/or modify Ortho4XP related files.
 Notepad doesn't understand Linux line-ends and will create issues.*